 Deviled Eggs are a mainstay on Southern tables: Picnic tables, weddings, funerals, baby showers, holidays, Sunday church suppers…why, it’s just not a southern feast without them.

-Since we, down here in the South, serve these delightful mouthfuls so darned often, and being the saucy southern girl that I am, I simply refuse to limit myself to the standard deviled egg.
+Since we, down here in the South, serve these delightful mouthfuls so darned often, and being the contrarian that I am, I simply refuse to limit myself to the standard deviled egg.
 You know the one, mayonnaise, mustard, vinegar.
 As scrumptious as they are, well, I get bored with the same old thing all the time.
-(I’m a bit of a rebel…pun intended…in case you wondered.)
+(I’m a bit of a rebel, in case you wondered.)

 Anyway, since it was Easter just the other day, I made deviled eggs.
 Of course.
 And since it was a “high holiday” (being defined as such by the fact that it’s one of the four days a year Mr. Saucy and I close our business), I figured I’d wheel out one of my “fancy-dancy” deviled egg recipes.
-Smoked Salmon Deviled Eggs…and these babies are good!
+Smoked Salmon Deviled Eggs…and this recipe is so darned good!

 First, let me talk about hard cookin’ an egg.
 You know, I have tried every single method under the sun for gettin’ the perfect hard-cooked egg.
 And sometimes, I swear, those little beasts just don’t want to peel no matter how you hold your mouth just so.
 My solution when that happens?
 Just let ’em tear up and be all messy looking; make you up some egg salad and forget it!
 But, here’s my method that almost always works perfectly:

 - Buy your eggs a week before hand.